 IX3-SSU scanning stage This stage allows users to easily switch between macro and micro-imaging.
 The lower magnification objectives can be used in conjunction with the Multi-Area-Time-Lapse option (MATL) to produce a complete reference map of a large specimen.
 The user can click an area of interest on the screen to center the field of view at the point, and then zoom in for more detailed imaging.
 Easy switching between air and oil objectives is facilitated by the ability to designate up to 8 different x, y coordinates into the stage controller, and to manually move the stage aside to access an oil port in the stage insert, and then return to the original coordinates.
 The mosaic stitching software permits more precise drawings around regions of interest than our current confocal setups, allowing users to avoid wasting imaging time by scanning empty space.

-FV3000 software package Our requested software will include Spectral Un-mixing (can separate overlapping signals with a resolution of 2 nm), Deconvolution (can improve the resolution to up to 135 nm in the x-y plane, and 400 nm on the Z-axis), Count and Measure /Object Tracking (allows users to mark and quantify objects of interest, and track position vectors and velocities of moving objects in a 2D plane), and FRAP/FRET.
+FV3000 software / Cellsens This fully loaded software package includes Sequence Manager (allows creation of complex customized imaging protocols), Spectral Un-mixing (can separate overlapping signals with a resolution of 2 nm), Deconvolution (can improve the resolution to up to 135 nm in the x-y plane, and 400 nm on the Z-axis), Count and Measure /Object Tracking (allows users to mark and quantify objects of interest, and track position vectors and velocities of moving objects in a 2D plane), and FRAP/FRET.

 Images from our April 2018 FV3000 demo: